bitmapup/prefixspanr/README.md

 # is a configuration of a Original PrefixSpan
 options = {'threshold': threshold, 'itemsSeparated': items_separated}
 ```
-- Mining dataset with algorithms depending the options configuration with a part of sequences, getting result of mining and generate a result file
+3. Mine the dataset with WinCOPPER incorporating the options settled in the previous step.

 ```python
 import wincopper as wc